parmstro/rhis-builder-provisioner/README.md

 # rhis-builder-provisioner

+Fork it.
+Clone it.
+Configure it.
+Test it.
+Change it.
+Commit it.
+Create a PR.

+Rinse.
+Repeat.

+***

 This repository contains the code that configures the host that will provision an rhis infrastructure.
 There are really two ways to approach provisioning the rhis environment.
 1) Create a workstation, or other node, that has ansible core and the related collections necessary to run our projects.
 (Like deploying Openshift)